 Kauai Waterfalls FAQs

 No, you cannot swim at Wailua Falls on Kauai.
-In fact, it’s illegal to swim and even hike down to the base of Wailua Falls.
+It’s illegal to swim and even hike down to the base of Wailua Falls.
 Please don’t attempt this.

-These are my pick for the best Kauai waterfalls you’ll find.
-Of course, there are plenty more waterfalls on Kauai worth seeing during your trip!
+These are my picks for the best Kauai waterfalls you’ll find.
+Of course, there are plenty more Kauai waterfalls you can swim in and others worth seeing during your trip!